MindMachine Logo

 The IEC

-The IEC is an international, non governmental standards organization with participation of about 10,000 engineers from 130 countries.
-It was formed in the first years of the 20th century (1906) by the British IEE and the American IEEE and now acts as a wideranging forum for national electrical and electronic organisations alongside the ISO and ITU.
+The IEC is an international, non governmental standards organisation with participation of about 10,000 engineers from 130 countries.
+It was formed in the first years of the 20th century (1906) by the British IEE and the American IEEE and now acts as a wide-ranging forum for national electrical and electronic organisations alongside the ISO and ITU.
 The IEC is responsible for many of the standards taken for granted by the engineering community - things like 19 inch rack or the graphical symbols used on equipment.
 Another notable standard is IEC 60309 "Plugs, socket-outlets and couplers for industrial purposes".
 If your equipment has a big circular plug it's probably one of those.

 Why an IEC Connector?